Rust-SDL2/rust-sdl2/README.md

 * *SDL2.0  development libraries* - install through your favourite package management tool, or via http://www.libsdl.org/

 # Installation
-Clone this repo, run `./configure`, and then `make`.
+Clone this repo run `make`.
 To see an example of the code in use, *make demos*.

 # Demo